Drugs Used in Mechanical Ventilation Graphic

 16. What is propofol (Diprivan)?

-An intravenous drug that provides a spectrum of CNS effects ranging from light sedation to deep anesthesia.
+Propofol is an intravenous drug that provides a range of central nervous system effects, from light sedation to deep anesthesia.

 17. What is the Ramsay Scale?

-A scoring system with a scale ranging from level I to VI that is used to assess a patient’s degree of sedation.
+The Ramsay Scale is a scoring system ranging from levels I to VI, used to assess a patient’s degree of sedation.

 18. What is the generic name of Xanax, and what type of drug is it?